 Released: August 2, 1967

 Director: Norman Jewison

-Ageing well enough to still be enjoyed today is just one of the many things Fargo did right.
-The Coen Brothers classic also offers a generous helping of humor, action and suspense.
-Plus, it doesn’t take a thorough analysis of the script to understand why the movie won an Oscar for Best Original Screenplay – not to mention a myriad of other awards.
+“Fargo” remains just as enjoyable today as when it was first released.
+It doesn’t take a thorough analysis of the script to understand why the movie won an Oscar for Best Original Screenplay — not to mention a myriad of other awards — because this Coen brothers classic offers a generous helping of humor, action and suspense.